moj-analytical-services/vega-lite-away-day/README.md

 A quick introduction to be Observable can be viewed here: https://beta.observablehq.com/@mbostock/five-minute-introduction

-You can start enterring your own code here: https://beta.observablehq.com/scratchpad
+You can start entering your own code here: https://beta.observablehq.com/scratchpad

 Try inputting this as an example: